Unipotent $\ell$-blocks for simply-connected $p$-adic groups: (d,1) -theory

 \begin{Rem} Two symbols are in the same 1-series if and only if they have the same 1-core by Proposition \ref{prodseriescore}.
 But removing a 1-hook does not change the defect of a symbol.
 Hence, every symbol in a 1-series has the same defect.
-Moreover, the 1-core of a symbol is of the form $ $ where $k$ is the defect of the symbol (or $ $ when the defect is 0).
+Moreover, the 1-core of a symbol is of the form $ $ where $k$ is the defect of the symbol (or $\{\emptyset,\emptyset\}$ when the defect is 0).
 Hence, two symbols are in the same 1-series if and only if they have the same defect.
 And the defect associated with a 1-series is the defect of the cuspidal representation associated to this 1-series. \end{Rem}

-We have the following partition of $\dl{\gpfini{G}}{1}$ into $\dun$-series. \begin{Pro} If $d$ is even, the unipotent 1-series with defect strictly greater than $\kgd$ are $\dun$-series, composed uniquely of $d$-cuspidal representations, and the union of the unipotent 1-series with defect lower or equal to $\kgd$ is a $\dun$-series. \end{Pro}
+We have the following partition of $\dl{\gpfini{G}}{1}$ into $\dun$-series. \begin{Pro} If $d$ is even (unitary prime case), the unipotent 1-series with defect strictly greater than $\kgd$ are $\dun$-series, composed uniquely of $d$-cuspidal representations, and the union of the unipotent 1-series with defect lower or equal to $\kgd$ is a $\dun$-series. \end{Pro}

 \begin{proof} Let $k>\kgd$ and a unipotent 1-series with defect $k$.
 Then by definition of $\kgd$ and with Lemma \ref{lemmaxdefectk}, $d/2$ is strictly greater than every coefficient in every symbol in the 1-series chosen.
 Hence, this 1-series is composed of $d$-cuspidal representations, so is a $\dun$-series.